Multarix/tera-guide/README.md

 - **[ZC](https://github.com/tera-mod)** - Provided coordinates for rendering attack areas and mechanics
 - **[Owyn](https://github.com/Owyn)** - Developer of great guides for RK-9, AA and GV, whose code was used
 - **[ITunk](https://github.com/GrafNikola)** - Author of initial Russian translation
+- **[HSDN](https://github.com/HSDN) - The dude who I forked this from, and constantly steal his updates from... but he also steals some of mine so it's all good